-- 7.3.1 Sites of web communities that provide users with means for expression and interaction. - 7.3.2 Messaging and social media sites. - 7.4 Further information about categories of blocked sites can be given by the Cognita IT team and staff are directed towards the school Digital Safety Policy for further detail.
+- Sites of web communities that provide users with means for expression and interaction. - Messaging and social media sites. - 7.4 Further information about categories of blocked sites can be given by the Cognita IT team and staff are directed towards the school Digital Safety Policy for further detail, including around our filtering and monitoring systems.